artefactory-skaff/terraform-google-finops/docs/index.md

         commands will detect it and remind you to do so if necessary.
         ```

+    !!! note ""
         Open `main.tf` and uncomment the quotas, budgets, and alerts that you want.

     Apply the infrastructure configuration:
     ```console